nicoleump/ga-dsiplus/roadmap/week08/readme.md

 ## You do:

-Create your draft GA Profile
+Create your draft GA Profile.
+You will need to use the email address that you signed up for GA with to access GA Profiles.

 Login at [http://profiles.generalassemb.ly/profiles/new](http://profiles.generalassemb.ly/profiles/new)